ismailazdad/NetflixClone_Capacitor_Android/README.md

  [Second Version](https://moviestrailer2.surge.sh/)

-Please rate this project if you like it !!  :bowtie:
+Please rate this project if you like it !!  :bowtie: :pleading_face:

 This project is a front end clone of Netflix.
 It was created with React native app.